-^{} Represents loans that were once considered related party, but are no longer considered related party, or loans that were not related party that subsequently became related party loans.
+Represents loans that were once considered related party, but are no longer considered related party, or loans that were not related party that subsequently became related party loans.

-In the opinion of management, none of the loans outstanding to officers and directors at December 31, 2019 involved more than a normal risk of collectibility.
+In the opinion of management, none of the loans outstanding to officers and directors at December 31, 2020 involved more than a normal risk of collectability.

 The Association also has business relationships with certain other System entities.
-The Association paid \$2.2 million in 2019, \$2.0 million in 2018 and \$1.6 million in 2017 to AgVantis for technology services.
-One Association officer, elected by AgVantis' owners, serves as an AgVantis director.
-The Association paid \$223 in 2019, \$269 in 2018, and \$194 in 2017 to Foundations for human resource services.
-The Association paid \$25 to CoBank for operational services in 2019 compared with none in 2018 and \$46 in 2017.
+The Association paid \$2.4 million in 2020, \$2.2 million in 2019 and \$2.0 million in 2018 to AgVantis for technology services.
+One Association officer serves as an AgVantis director.
+The Association paid \$54 thousand in 2020, \$223 thousand in 2019, and \$269 thousand in 2018 to Foundations for human resource services.
+The Association paid \$185 thousand in 2020 and \$25 thousand in 2019 to CoBank for operational services compared with none in 2018.